technomancy/bussard/Contributing.md

     [...]
     $ make check test

+If you make changes to the editor, try fuzzing it a few times to ensure none of the commands can crash if given random input:

+    $ make fuzz

+Note that this will only catch problems in commands which are bound to keys in the default config.

 ## Philosophy

 The whole game is about exploring a simulated world, pushing up against its